Titusville, New Jersey: History

 In 1851, the Belvidere-Delaware Railroad opened to Titusville and a station was built in the town.
 Passenger service ceased at Titusville in April 1952 but passenger trains to other towns continued operating until October 1960.
 Freight continued to run on this portion of the line until 1976.
 Track was subsequently removed for the Delaware & Raritan Canal State Park recreational trail in the early 1980s.

 Historic district

-The Titusville Historic District was added to the National Register of Historic Places on March 17, 1983 for its significance in architecture, industry, religion, and transportation.
+The Titusville Historic District was added to the National Register of Historic Places on March 17, 1983, for its significance in architecture, industry, religion, and transportation.
 It includes 100 contributing buildings.

 Geography

-The community is bisected by state New Jersey Route 29, a busy road that conveys traffic along the Delaware River.
+Titusville's central feature is a small village that sits on a bluff overlooking a picturesque stretch of the Delaware River, with stairwells connecting the village to private docks on the river.
+The community is bisected by New Jersey Route 29 (River Road), a busy road that runs along the east side of the Delaware.
+The Delaware and Raritan feeder canal runs parallel to the river just to the east of the village, which is connected to River Road by several two-lane bridges.
+A biking/walking trail follows the canal, constructed when the former Belvidere-Delaware Railroad line was removed in the early 1980s.
+Opposite the canal from the river, extending eastward, are a number of small residential streets, a county park centered about Baldpate Mountain, and the homes ringing the base of the mountain and county park.

-Washington Crossing State Park is an 800 acres tract of woods, fields, and streams.
+Washington Crossing State Park, an 800 acres tract of woods, fields, and streams, borders the community to the north and east.
 The park covers the gradual slope from Bear Tavern Road down to the Delaware River.

+According to the U.S. Census Bureau, the Titusville CDP has a total area of 0.55 sqmi, of which 0.47 sqmi are land and 0.08 sqmi, or 15.2%, are water.